hijackhacker24by7/hijackhacker24by7/README.md

 ## Hi there 👋

 - 🔭 I’m currently working on improving my skills.
-- 🌱 I’m currently learning Git and Github.
+- 🌱 I’m currently learning Backend.
-- 👯 I’m looking to collaborate on a Minor project for my college.
+- 👯
-- 🤔 I’m looking for help with anyone pursuing graduation.
+- 🤔
 - 💬 Ask me about nothing.
 - 📫 How to reach me: Email.